vacp2p/rfc-index/vac/raw/eth-demls.md

 Removal requests and update requests are considered the same operation.
 One assumes Alice is the creator of the contract.
 They MUST be processed as follows:

-1. Bob creates a new update package, possibly including new credentials, keys, or personal data changes.
+1. Off-chain: Bob creates a new update request.
-2. Bob sends the update package to Alice, possibly using a secure communication method.
+2. Off-chain: Bob sends the update request to Alice.
-3. Alice verifies the authenticity and integrity of the update.
+3. Off-chain: Alice verifies the request.
-4. If the update is verified successfully, Alice sends it to the smart contract for registration.
+4. On-chain: If the verification is successfull,
-5. The smart contract processes the request and updates Bob's data accordingly.
+Alice sends it to the smart contract for registration.
-6. Alice sends a broadcast message communicating the update to all users.
+5. Off-chain: Alice sends a broadcast message communicating the update to all users.

 ![figure9](./images/eth-secpm_onchain-update.png)